ivarcode/schackmatt/README.md

 #### Production Server

-There is currently no production build process.
+There is currently no production deployment script.
 More details about this to come.

 ### [Developer Discord Server](https://discord.gg/uruXya4)